MicrosoftDocs/winrt-related/winrt-related-src/midl-3/intro.md

 The exception is unsealed classes.
 An unsealed class can have one or more protected constructors.

 #### Properties
-*Properties* are conceptually similar to fields.
-Both are a member with a name and an associated type.
-However, unlike fields, properties do not denote storage locations.
+*Properties* are conceptually similar to fields (for example, C# fields; or the fields of a MIDL 3.0 struct).
+Both properties and fields are members with a name and an associated type.
+However, unlike fields, properties don't denote storage locations.
 Instead, properties have *accessors* that specify the function to be executed when you read or write a property.

-A property is declared like a field, except that the declaration ends with a `get` keyword and/or a `set` keyword written between the delimiters { and }, and ending in a semicolon.
+A property is declared like a struct's field, except that the declaration ends with a `get` keyword and/or a `set` keyword written between the delimiters { and }, and ending in a semicolon.

 A property that has both a `get` keyword and a `set` keyword is a *read-write property*.
 A property that has only a `get` keyword is a *read-only property*.
 The Windows Runtime doesn't support write-only properties.